No-Cook No Churn Mango Ice Cream

+This post is a part of Blogchatter Half Marathon.’
 Summer, South India and Mangoes is a symphony that is popular universally.
 Raw mangoes are made into chutneys, pickles or aam panna while the much-loved ripe mangoes are eaten as they are or as various shakes and desserts.
-I have posted Mango Kulfi earlier and now this is a No-Cook No Churn Mango Ice Cream recipe that is soft and creamy.
-The flavour of real mango is palpable in the ice-cream at home.
+This is a No-Cook No Churn Mango Ice Cream recipe that is soft and creamy.
+The flavour of real mango is palpable in the ice cream at home.

 Mangoes are now available everywhere and I live in literally mango state.
 The mangoes we get here are exported all over the country and to the rest of the world.
 For me, these Bainganpalle and Rasalu mangoes are the best but then mangoes everywhere are delicious am sure.